 Thus, we need to figure out what sample size is necessary for getting statistically significant results in the course of our mobile A/B testing.

-Now, let’s review a sample size measuring method which is based on statistical hypothesis testing.
+Now, let’s review how to calculate a sample size for A/B tests based on statistical hypothesis testing.

 First, we need to understand what null hypothesis really is.
 In mobile A/B testing, the null hypothesis is normally represented by the assumption that the difference between the performances of variations A and B equals to zero.